durangogt/aggravation/readme.md

 ```
     # Simulate one player moving around the board as a starting point..................DONE
     # Start with player 1 - P1START - .................................................DONE
+    # update player start is actually two clockwise from first position out of home
     # save game state of p1's end spot
     # save game state for number of marbles left in home 4,3,2,1
     # save game state for reaching starting point again and going into home base